suchimitha/Documentation-of-QBO-API/index.md

 Note: This is a synchronous method, it will make http callouts.
 So, to access "BreadwinnerQBOAPI.Call()" method please enable callouts by annotating the future method, or use Queueable Apex.<br/>
 eg: @Future(callout=true)
 ### Signature
-BreadwinnerAPI.ResponseObject call(String Action, BreadwinnerAPI.RequestObject request)
+BreadwinnerQBOAPI.ResponseObject call(String Action, BreadwinnerQBOAPI.RequestObject request)

-### BreadwinnerAPI inner classes
+### BreadwinnerQBOAPI inner classes

 > - RequestObject - Class
 > - ResponseObject - Class